 It has been said that “The only thing man has learned from history is that no one learns from history.”
 George Santayana took it further, saying, “Those who do not learn the lesson of history are doomed to repeat it.”

 This lesson describes ancient Israel—but it also describes today’s modern world.
 Because Israel could not stay on track, they were eventually taken into captivity, becoming lost to history!
-After one more captivity and punishment, prophecy reveals that Christ will gather them for the last time at His Return.
+One more time of captivity and punishment is foretold to happen again soon.

 The Bible states that King Solomon was the wisest man who ever lived.
 Yet, he made a mistake that God considered so great that, after his death, He punished Solomon by removing the kingdom from his son.

 He married a woman who led him into the worship of Easter (Ashtaroth).
 Notice I Kings 11:4-6: “For it came to pass, when Solomon was old, that his wives turned away his heart after other gods…For Solomon went after Ashtaroth the goddess of the Zidonians…And Solomon did evil in the sight of the Lord, and went not fully after the Lord, as did David his father.”
 Verses 11-12 demonstrate that the kingdom was taken from his son.